smathot/pythontutorials/content/pages/numerical/statistics.md

 ### Paired-samples t-test

-Consider a dataset from Moore, McCabe, & Craig.
+Consider [this dataset](/data/moon-aggression.csv) from Moore, McCabe, & Craig.
 Here, aggressive behavior from people suffering from dementia was measured during full moon and another phase of the lunar cycle.
 Each participant was measured at both phases, i.e. this was a within-subject design.

 You can use the `ttest_rel()` function to test whether aggression differed between the full moon and the other lunar phase.
 (Interestingly, it did.)